atifaziz/LinqPadCsvFix/README.md

       "SquareOfX": 100
     }

+Version 5.22 changed this slightly by having opening & closing braces appearing on separate lines:

+    {
+      "X": 1,
+      "SquareOfX": 1
+    }
+    {
+      "X": 2,
+      "SquareOfX": 4
+    }
+    {
+      "X": 3,
+      "SquareOfX": 9
+    }
+    {
+      "X": 4,
+      "SquareOfX": 16
+    }
+    {
+      "X": 5,
+      "SquareOfX": 25
+    }
+    {
+      "X": 6,
+      "SquareOfX": 36
+    }
+    {
+      "X": 7,
+      "SquareOfX": 49
+    }
+    {
+      "X": 8,
+      "SquareOfX": 64
+    }
+    {
+      "X": 9,
+      "SquareOfX": 81
+    }
+    {
+      "X": 10,
+      "SquareOfX": 100
+    }

-Note that the output as a whole is not valid JSON so it cannot be parsed such.
+Either way, note that the output as a whole is not valid JSON so it cannot be parsed such.
 Instead, each object has to be parsed out individually as JSON and LinqPadCsvFix does exactly that followed by conversion to CSV.
 The output above is fixed to:

     "X","SQUARE_OF_X"
     "1","1"